-Program Goals
+Emergency Medical Technician Program Goals

-The overall program goal is to prepare each student to become qualified, competent entry level EMS providers.
-We accomplish this by exceeding the standards set forth by the Federal Office of EMS and the National Registry of EMTs.
-As outlined by the CoAEMSP guidelines, our program aims "To prepare Emergency Medical Responders, EMT-Basics, and EMT-Paramedics who are competent in the cognitive, psychomotor, and affective learning domains to enter the profession."
+Our program aims to:

-All students will demonstrate essential competencies of post-secondary education as outlined by the Illinois Community College Board.
-These five competencies are integrated into the learning outcomes of course/program assignments and are defined as:
+- To prepare Emergency Medical Technicians (EMTs) who "are competent in the cognitive (knowledge), psychomotor(skills), and affective (behavior) learning domains to enter the profession."

-Communication: Students develop and present an effective message using various modalities suitable to the topic, purpose and audience.
+- To prepare EMTs who "develop and present an effective message using various modalities suitable to the topic, purpose and audience."
+(ICCB Competency) - To prepare EMTs who "identify and interpret problems to engage in thinking that is informed by evidence;" or Paramedics who "apply strategies and procedures to arrive at the workable solution."
+(ICCB Competency) - To prepare EMTs who "recognize their own attitudes and values as well as those of others and demonstrate respect for others with diverse perspectives, behaviors and identities."
+(ICCB Competency) - To prepare EMTs who "ethically engage with and respond to academic, civic, social, environmental, technological, or economic challenges at local, national, or global levels."
+(ICCB Competency) - To prepare EMTs who "appropriately use technology to solve problems, complete tasks, or accomplish goals; or students demonstrate effective adaptability to various technologies."
+(ICCB Competency)

-Problem Solving/Critical Thinking: Students identify and interpret problems to engage in thinking that is informed by evidence; or students apply strategies and procedures to arrive at the workable solution.
+Emergency Medical Responders

-Diversity: Students recognize their own attitudes and values as well as those of others and demonstrate respect for others with diverse perspectives, behaviors and identities.
+Our program aims to prepare Emergency Medical Responders who are competent in the cognitive (knowledge), psychomotor(skills), and affective (behavior) learning domains to enter the profession.

-Ethics/Social Responsibility: Students ethically engage with and respond to academic, civic, social, environmental, technological, or economic challenges at local, national, or global levels.
+Collegiate-Credit

-Technology: Students appropriately use technology to solve problems, complete tasks, or accomplish goals; or students demonstrate effective adaptability to various technologies.
+The Paramedic and Emergency Medical Technician programs offer collegiate credit through the Higher Learning Commission with various exit points for professional practice.